exercism/docs/building/tooling/test-runners/interface.md

 # The Test Runner Interface

-Test Runners have the single responsibility of taking a solution, running all tests and returning a standardised output.
+Test Runners have the single responsibility of taking a solution, running all tests and returning a standardized output.
 All interactions with the Exercism website are handled automatically and are not part of this specification.

 ## Execution